 shopping basket during the ordering process or notified to the Ticket Buyer.

 If the ticket is bought at an advance sales office, the Ticketcorner partner company, as the operator of the advance sales office, determines which payment methods are permitted.

-2.7.2 Telephone or online order
+2.7.2 Telephone or Online Order

-forms of payment are permitted and whether/if tickets which are not paid for in time should be released again for sale.
+the payment instruction.
+It is up to Ticketcorner to decide what forms of payment are permitted and whether/if Tickets which are not paid for in time should be released again for sale.

 2.8 Return, Reimbursement, Transfer and Exchange

-2.8.2 Transfer of personalised tickets to another person
+2.8.2 Transfer of personalised Tickets to another person

 For some mountain railways, it is possible to buy what are known as selectable day ski tickets.
 The selectable day ski tickets can be bought in the relevant ski resort and used on any day in the ski season in which the selectable day ski